Black female business owner

 Edited by Meghan Sowersby

-Tricia M. Taitt is Principal of The Art of Money Matters, an outsourced CFO firm and Treasurer of the National Association of Women Business Owners NYC (NAWBO NYC).
+Tricia M. Taitt is Principal of FinCore, a boutique outsourced CFO firm and Treasurer of the National Association of Women Business Owners NYC (NAWBO NYC).
 She is a Phillips Academy Andover alum, Wharton undergrad, Duke MBA, and former Wall Street Professional who has spent the past 10 years helping CEO’s improve their profitability, cashflow and operations in preparation for growth and for sale.